protonemedia/laravel-splade-docs/form-builder-overview.md

 # Form Builder

 Splade has an advanced Form Builder that enables you to build forms from your controllers instead of in your templates.
+Check out the [Form Components](./form-overview.md) section to learn more about Splade's form capabilities.

 ## Basic example